pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 We trigger the mailer again, and sure enough it starts out life as `UTF-8`, and we see it grow incrementally.
 We get to the first emoji concat.
-The buffer was `UTF-8`, but the string itself... it's `ASCII-8BIT`?
+The buffer was `UTF-8`, but the string itself... is in `ASCII-8BIT`?
 Why...?
 We'd just seen that the value from the DB is `UTF-8`.
 And sure enough, as soon as this `ASCII-8BIT` string is concated with the buffer, it too is tainted to become `ASCII-8BIT`!
-It blows up further ahead when the now `ASCII-8BIT` tries to concat the second emoji string, which this time correctly encoded as `UTF-8`!
+It blows up further ahead when the now `ASCII-8BIT` tries to concat the second emoji string, which this time is correctly encoded as `UTF-8`!

 This is when it becomes clear to my colleague that the "tainted" `ASCII-8BIT` string is actually coming from a CSV file we built for the new feature.
 This file is generated on demand but then cached, so subsequent emails download and parse it from Google Cloud Storage (side
-note: do not parse csvs.
+note: do not make CSV parsing load bearing.
 But if you do, remember to convert strings to booleans on a boolean column 🫠).
 This file's encoding is coming from GCloud as `ASCII-8BIT`, so my coworker does a simple `.force_encoding(Encoding::UTF8)` on it, which cleanly fixes the bug.

 ### ASCII-8BIT?
 WHY GOOGLE WHY